JetBrains/inspection-plugin/README.md

 If you have multi-platform or Kotlin JS project, please use IDEA CE 2017.3 or later.

-And the last necessary thing is configuration file, which is located (by default) in file `config/inspections/inspections.xml`.
+And the last necessary thing is configuration file, which is located (by default) in file `config/inspections/inspections.xml` inside root project directory.
 The simplest possible format is the following:

 ```xml